-Program Dates: Summer, Fall, Spring, or Academic Year
+Program Dates: Summer, Semester or Academic Year

 ISEP is a recognized Affiliated Direct Enrollment Program with Purdue University Calumet.
 ISEP provides a wide variety of program offerings in over 30 countries!
 Programs take place during the Spring, Summer, and Fall terms, along with opportunities for full-year study.
 In addition to different locations and dates, programs also are available in many areas of study and are taught in English or the local language.
 Read more about ISEP here and then visit their website for specific program details!